▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Natural monument with export ban

 Not only the remoteness of the region of the Kai, difficult to access, but also the tendency to riot probably contributed to the purity of this rare breed.
 Due to its great cultural importance, Japan declared to Kai as a natural monument in 1934.
 Since then, their export from Japan has been strictly prohibited., previously only possible under special conditions.
-Therefore, in Europe there are almost no breeders with a breed Kai.
+So, in Europe there are almost no breeders with a breed Kai.

 Physical characteristics of the Kai